art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 NR_054174 3.59 4.92 aaaa

-The following example converts the FASTA file to the PBSIM3 Transcripts input format with the help of seqkit with random coverage generated using GNU AWK.
+The following example converts a FASTA file to the PBSIM3 Transcripts input format using seqkit, with random coverage generated using GNU AWK.
 Note that the --i-type parameter is required.

 seqkit fx2tab opt/build_release/ce11_mrna_1000.fa | \